traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 ## Proxying applications

-The missing part, now, is the business application behind the reverse-proxy.
+The now missing part is the business application behind the reverse proxy.
-For this guide, [traefik/whoami](https://github.com/traefik/whoami) is used, but the concepts are equivalent for any other application.
+For this guide, [traefik/whoami](https://github.com/traefik/whoami) is used, but the concepts are equivalent to any other application.

-Whoami is a simple HTTP server running on the port 80 which answers host related information to the incoming requests.
+The `whoami` application is a simple HTTP server running on port 80 which answers host-related information to the incoming requests.
 As usual, start by creating a file called `03-whoami.yml` and paste the following `Deployment` resource:

 ```yaml tab="03-whoami.yml"